goloop/log/README.md

     func (l *Log) Debugf(format string, a ...interface{}) (n int, err error)

-Debugf creates message with DEBUG level, according to a format specifier and writes to log.Writer.
+Debugf creates message with Debug level, according to a format specifier and writes to log.Writer.
 It returns the number of bytes written and any write error encountered.